Sergei Vorzhev: Biography

-Sergei Dmitrievich Vorzhev was born on 21 February 1950 in Varenikovskaya cossack village of Krasnodar Region.
+Sergei Dmitrievich Vorzhev was born on 21 February 1950 in Varenikovskaya Cossack village of Krasnodar Region.
 In 1972 he graduated from the Faculty of Art of Kuban State University.

-He is a member of the Russia's Painters union since 1983.
+He was a member of the Russia's Painters union since 1983.

 In the subjects of his works he falls back upon the history of Kuban, represents landscapes and wild nature of his smaller motherland, applying very often the ethnic surrealism style.
-One of his favorite motives is the marapatsutsa ("my solar chariot").
+One of his favorite motifs is the marapatsutsa ("my solar chariot").

 A participant of more than 40 exhibitions of all levels, including 14 international, since 1977.
 More than 10 personal exhibitions.

 His works were bought by the Krasnodar Art museum, Maikop Art museum, Russian Ministry of Culture, some of them are now in private collections in United States, Japan, Singapore, New Zealand, Canada, Germany, Austria, Italy, France, Russia.

+Vorzhev died on 19 May 2023, at the age of 73.